brucemcpherson/cServiceAuth/dependencies.md

 # Google Apps Script Project: cServiceAuth
-This repo (cServiceAuth) was automatically updated on 4/14/2023, 3:19:20?PM by GasGit
+This repo (cServiceAuth) was automatically updated on 6/19/2024, 2:40:12 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")